SSWConsulting/SSW.Rules.Content/rules/manage-report-exploratory-testing/rule.md

 The "session" is the basic unit of work in exploratory testing (and not, for example, a test case or bug report).

 ::: greybox
-A "session" is an uninterrupted timeboxed period of reviewable, chartered test effort
+A "session" is an uninterrupted and timeboxed period of reviewable, chartered test effort
 :::

 ![Figure: Deep testing requires focus and focus requires a lack of interruption](dont-interrupt.jpg)

 Breaking this down:

-* By "uninterrupted," we mean no significant interruptions, no email, meetings, chatting or telephone calls (90 minutes is a common length for such an uninterrupted session - any longer and interruption is almost inevitable)
+* By "uninterrupted," we mean no significant interruptions, no email, meetings, chatting or telephone calls (90 minutes is a common length for such an uninterrupted session - any longer and interruption is almost inevitable).
-* By "timeboxed," we mean a fixed amount of time after which the session ends, whether the testing is complete or not (60-90 minutes works well as a timebox)
+* By "timeboxed," we mean a fixed amount of time after which the session ends, whether the testing is complete or not (60-90 minutes works well as a timebox).
 * By "reviewable," we mean a report, called a session sheet, is produced that can be examined by a third-party (such as the test lead/manager) that provides information about what happened.
 * By "chartered," we mean that each session is associated with a mission - what we are testing or what types of problems we are looking for (such charters are descriptive but not prescriptive, and kept short, a couple of sentences at most).

 ### Defining charters

-Charters are designed to see the mission for some testing.
+Charters are designed to set the mission for some testing.
 They should guide the tester without being prescriptive about what they should do.
 A good template for structuring charters comes from Elisabeth Hendrickson:

 ::: greybox
 Explore (target) with (resources) to discover (information)